 Beverly Hills depends on the city of Waco for water utility services.
 However, unique to our city is the Street Department, which gives personal attention to the needs of the citizens as well as maintaining the city-properties, vehicles and roadways.

-City Hall is home to the administrative offices, council room, court room, city records, public safety department/dispatching, street department, and the community room.
+City Hall is home to the administrative offices, council room, court room, city records, public safety department/dispatching and street department.
 There is a Memorial Rose Garden and fountain located on the grounds.
-The Community Room is available for rental.

 Beverly Hills is a member of the Texas Municipal League and the Heart of Texas Council of Governments.
 Though small, we have a voice and a contribution to the community and McLennan County.